-1. 277VAC input power supply's efficiency shall be tested at 230Vac, 50Hz.
+- 1. 277VAC input power supply's efficiency shall be tested at 230Vac, 50Hz. - 2.
+Start up and Power Off voltage levels must always have hysteresis.

 Application of an input voltage below the power off threshold shall not cause damage to the power supply, including a blown fuse.